reez/BitcoinUI/README.md

 # WalletUI

-WalletUI is an iOS implementation of [Bitcoin Wallet UI Kit](https://github.com/GBKS/bitcoin-wallet-ui-kit).
+WalletUI is a native iOS implementation of [Bitcoin Wallet UI Kit](https://github.com/GBKS/bitcoin-wallet-ui-kit).

 *Both WalletUI and its reference Bitcoin Wallet UI Kit are Work In Progress.*